meatspace/vizzys_tool_textures/README.md

-# Vizzys tool textures and fixes pack
+# Vizzys tool textures and fixes pack WIP
 ℹ️ More dev textures & stock texture fixes for your hearts desire.
 (Half-life 2, etc)

 ⚠️ Ive added SDK_ prefix to every shader (this is for Mapbase, remove if not using mapbase)